friends-of-presta/security-advisories/_posts/2023-07-25-sendinblue.md

 ```

-For PrestaShop 1.7, with sendingblue version 4.x, *remove all files ajaxXXX.php* espacially *ajaxOrderTracking.php*.
+For PrestaShop 1.7, with sendingblue version 4.x, *remove all files ajaxXXX.php* especially *ajaxOrderTracking.php*.

 ## Other recommandations